PessOak/freecodecamp_sci_comp_python/README.md

 - The Square class should be a subclass of Rectangle.
 When a Square object is created, a single side length is passed in.
 The __init__ method should store the side length in both the width and height attributes from the - Rectangle class.
 - The Square class should be able to access the Rectangle class methods but should also contain a set_side method.
 If an instance of a Square is represented as a string, it should look like: Square(side=9)
 - Additionally, the set_width and set_height methods on the Square class should set both the width and height.

+## Probability Calculator

+Suppose there is a hat containing 5 blue balls, 4 red balls, and 2 green balls.
+What is the probability that a random draw of 4 balls will contain at least 1 red ball and 2 green balls?
+While it would be possible to calculate the probability using advanced mathematics, an easier way is to write a program to perform a large number of experiments to estimate an approximate probability.

+For this project, you will write a program to determine the approximate probability of drawing certain balls randomly from a hat.

+First, create a Hat class in prob_calculator.py.
+The class should take a variable number of arguments that specify the number of balls of each color that are in the hat

+A hat will always be created with at least one ball.
+The arguments passed into the hat object upon creation should be converted to a contents instance variable. contents should be a list of strings containing one item for each ball in the hat.
+Each item in the list should be a color name representing a single ball of that color.
+For example, if your hat is {"red": 2, "blue": 1}, contents should be ["red", "red", "blue"].

+The Hat class should have a draw method that accepts an argument indicating the number of balls to draw from the hat.
+This method should remove balls at random from contents and return those balls as a list of strings.
+The balls should not go back into the hat during the draw, similar to an urn experiment without replacement.
+If the number of balls to draw exceeds the available quantity, return all the balls.